-- Student consistently applies evidence-based guidelines in the clinical setting. - Student is expected to perform all role functions in an organized, efficient, skillful, and independent mane: - Student is expected to engage in interdisciplinary role collaboration, consultation and referral.
+- + Student consistently applies evidence-based guidelines in the clinical setting. - + Student is expected to perform all role functions in an organized, efficient, skillful ad independent manner. - +Student is expected to engage in interdisciplinary role collaboration, consultation and referral.

-Objective Student Comprehensive Evaluation:

-The PMHNP Program conducts an Objective Student Comprehensive Evaluation (OSCE) at the end of each clinical semester.
+OSCE: The PMHNP Program holds an Objective Student Comprehensive Evaluation (OSCE) at the end of each clinical semester.
 This is considered a summative evaluation of a student's clinical skills and synthesis of didactic knowledge necessary to progress in the program.
+The scheduled date for this term is TBA.
 An OSCE is a simulated (ACTOR) patient exam that is observed and graded by a Nursing APRN faculty.
-The OSCE includes all criteria required for patient care by an APRN, including History, Physical Exam, Assessment, and Formulation of Treatment Plan (diagnostics, pharmaceuticals, education, anticipatory guidance, and follow-up).
+The OSCE included all criteria required for patient care by an APRN, including History, Physical Exam, Assessment, and Formulation of Treatment plan (diagnostics, pharmaceuticals, education, anticipatory guidance, and follow-up).
+This OSCE will pertain to a condition discussed in the didactic course for that semester.
+It is designed to assess the student NP's ability to meet the stated goals/outcomes of this course.
+STUDENTS ARE REQUIRED TO PASS THE OSCE TO SUCCESSFULLY PASS/COMPLETE THE COURSE.
+ALL SECTIONS OF THE OSCE MUST BE PASSED WITH A MINIMUM SCORE OF 80%.

-The OSCE will pertains to a condition discussed in the didactic course for that semester.
-It is designed to assess the student NP's ability to meet the stated goals/outcomes of the course.
-Students are required to pass the OSCE to successfully pass/complete the course.
-All sections of the OSCE must be passed with a minimum score of 80%.
-If a student fails the OSCE, they need to remediate with their program or clinical coordinator and repeat the OSCE with a different patient care situation on a different day.
-The student must pass the OSCE to pass the class.
+If a student fails the OSCE, they will need to remediate with their program or clinical coordinator and repeat the OSCE with a different patient care situation on a different day.
+YOU MUST PASS THE OSCE TO PASS THE CLASS.